 If you’re ready to invest in your online marketing, PPC, or pay-per-click advertising, will guarantee your website is featured at the top of Google searches.
 An incredible 75% of web users don’t search past the first page of search engine results and 60% of those clicks go to the first three sites.

-With Google Adwords, your website can be one of those three at the top of the page for relevant searches.
-Adwords includes a geo-targeting feature that enables your site to populate for particular searches in your area.
+With Google Ads, your website can be one of those three at the top of the page for relevant searches.
+Google Ads includes a geo-targeting feature that enables your site to populate for particular searches in your area.
 So, if a potential lead simply types “veterinarian” into the search query in your city, your business will be one of the first things they see.

 Create Custom Landing Pages for Lead Conversion